kennj2016/maryland/wp-content/plugins/wp-google-maps/readme.txt

 Please upgrade your version of WP Google Maps to version 6.0.27 as it includes multiple security improvements.

 == Changelog ==

+= 6.4.06 - 2017-09-07 - Medium Priority =
+* Bug Fix: Zoom level is not respected when saving

+= 6.4.05 - 2017-06-13 - Medium priority =
+* Fixed the bug that caused JS errors to show up in the map editor
+* Fixed a bug that caused the XML File option (for markers) to cause issues when trying to add a marker in the backend
+* Allowed users to hide the subscribe feature in the plugins page
+* New feature: Bulk delete markers
+* Autocomplete now works when adding markers
+* Autocomplete now works for the store locator on the front end
+* Fixed a bug that caused the map to not load in the map editor for new installations

+= 6.4.04 - 2017-06-08 - Low priority =
+* Tested on WordPress 4.8

+= 6.4.03 - 2017-02-17 - Low priority =
+* Added the ability for affiliates to make use of their affiliate IDs in the pro links
+* Added better SSL support
+* Added shortcode support for XML marker files

+= 6.4.02 - 2017-01-20 - Low priority =
+* Removed an echo that was incorrectly placed

+= 6.4.01 - 2017-01-20 - Low priority =
+* Added the ability for users to subscribe to our mailing list

+= 6.4.00 - 2017-01-11 - Medium priority =
+* Added an option to set default store locator address
+* Full screen map functionality added
+* Fixed a bug that caused custom css to be incorrectly escaped
+* Fixed the bug that caused the "save marker" button to not revert when an address couldnt be geocoded
+* Added caching notices to notify users to clear their cache when a marker is added or edited or when map settings were changed
+* Estonian translation added
+* Fixed the incorrect locale setting with the Google Maps API
+* Fixed a bug that caused the admin style sheet to load on all admin pages
+* Added the ability to change the gesture input
+* Fixed a bug that caused PHP warnings when a polygon or polyline had no polydata
+* Fixed a bug that caused non-utf8 characters within an address to cause the insertion of the marker to fail
+* Documented all PHP functions

+= 6.3.20 - 2016-09-27 =
+* Fixed a big that prevented the map from loading in a widget
+* Refactored code used to load the Google Maps API and Script files

+= 6.3.19 - 2016-09-21 =
+* Fixed a bug that caused some maps to not load markers on page load

+= 6.3.18 - 2016-09-15 =
+* Chinese support - when your language is set to Chinese (ZN_cn), the map will now load from maps.google.cn
+* Hebrew language code fixed when accessing the Google Maps API in Hebrew
+* Added support for the KML layer to be visible when adding/editing polygons or polylines
+* Fixed a bug with the store locator not using miles when selected
+* Moved up to versions 3.25 and 3.26 of the Google Maps JavaScript API
+* Datatables updated
+* When a marker is deleted, the view does not reset
+* User javascript has been ported over to a JavaScript file
+* A minimifed and unminified version of the user-side JS file is now included - The minifed version is used by default
+* You can now set the google map zoom level via the shortcode.
+Example: [wpgmza id='1' zoom=8]
+* Fixed a PHP warning on the error log page

+= 6.3.17 - 2016-08-07 - Medium priority =
+* Added a temporary Google Maps JavaScript API key for users so that the UX is not negatively affected on the user's first attempt at using the plugin.
+* Added a check to the front end to only display the map if there is an Google Maps JavaScript API key saved
+* Fixed bugs that caused PHP warnings within the store locator
+* UX improvements to the welcome page
+* Fixed a bug that caused a JS error as a result of the previous versions new tab support

+= 6.3.16 - 2016-08-02 - Low priority =
+* API key is now used on the edit polyline page
+* Removed the resizing script that caused the map to flicker on mobile devices
+* Added additional tab support (tri-tabs-nav span)
+* Fixed a bug in the store locator country restriction list

+= 6.3.15 - 2016-07-31 - High priority =
+* Security patches
+* Code refactoring

+= 6.3.14 - 2016-07-13 - High priority =
+* Many security patches - thank you Gerard Arall
+* Bug fix - trim whitespace before and api the Google Maps API key
+* Additional tab support added
+* Corrected PHP noticess

+= 6.3.13 - 2016-07-07 - Medium priority =
+* Revised Maps API Dequeue Script Added
+* Remove Style dequeue script as this was causing UI conflicts
+* Added option to disable Maps API from being loaded on front end

+= 6.3.12 - 2016-06-27 - Medium priority =
+* Modified the API key notification to make it simpler and more intuitive

+= 6.3.11 - 2016-06-24 - Medium Priority =
+* Small activation bug fixed
+* all polygons and polylines are now viewable when editing or creating a new polygon or polyline
+* Notifications of Google Maps API key requirements

+= 6.3.10 - 2016-05-03 - Low priority =
+* Added event listeners for both jQuery and accordions so that the map can init correctly when placed in a tab or accordion
+* Added checks to stop themes and plugins from loading the Google Maps API over and above our call to the API on pages that contain the map shortcode
+* Fixed an SSL issue with the marker URL (Thank you David Clough)
+* Fixed a bug that caused the CSS file to be loaded on all front end pages
+* Added SSL support to the jQuery CDN file

+= 6.3.09 - 2016-04-15 - High priority =
+* Deprecated google maps api 3.14 and 3.15, added 3.23 and 3.24

+= 6.3.08 - 2016-04-14 - Medium Priority =
+* Provides a workaround for users experiencing issues with their maps loading after updating to WordPress 4.5

+= 6.0.07 - 2016-04-13 - Low Priority =
+* Tested on WordPress 4.5
+* You can now use your own Google Maps API key for your maps

+= 6.3.06 - 2016-04-04 - Low priority =
+* Indonesian Translation added - Thank you Neno
+* Swedish Translation added - Thank you Martin Sleipner
+* Bulgarian Translation added - Thank you Lyubomir Kolev
+* Google Maps API sensor removed from API call

 = 6.3.05 - 2016-01-14 - Low priority =
 * Multiple tab compatibility added